 For our CO2 car, the material balsa was added to the original part.
-Balsa applied a default appearance to the model that looks like a wood grain, however a different appearance was added to make the car look like a solid color to make it easier to understand the lessons.
+The balsa material applied a default appearance of polished beech 2d to the model that looks like a wood grain.
 To get a better rendering, we are going to add another appearance to the car to make it look like it has a high gloss paint.
+Engineering Design and Technology Series